-A very valid point.
+A valid point.
 For context, this study began as an internship at the Darwin Regional Forecasting Centre in July 2018.
 During that time the forecasters I spoke with told me the HRES and ACCESS models were their most common model guidance choices for winds, and that OCF wasn’t commonly used for winds.
 At a few points in the original manuscript, I implied this is still true, or true across Australia, which I should not have done.

 I have therefore revised the manuscript to incorporate the OCF results, which are now present in almost all the revised figures, and are discussed throughout the manuscript (see tracked changes document).
 A summary of the OCF method is presented on lines 125-143 of the new manuscript.
 I reference the foundational work of Woodcock and Engel (2005), Engel and Ebert (2007), and Bureau Operations Bulletins numbers 60, 74, 91 and 113.
 To make space I have removed figures that compare HRES to ACCESS, and reduced the number of specific examples I discuss.
 Because I drafted the original manuscript so that my arguments and conclusions would be appropriate when considering just a subset of the model guidance products available to forecasters, the overall conclusions have changed little with the inclusion of OCF.